 Cartwright was promoted to 1st Lieutenant then honorably discharged just after the war.
 He returned to S. Carolina matured through military training and dangerous combat and POW experiences.
 As a POW in Omori Camp near Yokohama and Tokyo, Tom vowed to marry his one true love, Carolyn (nee Hobson) (contact MS using the mail link below for access to the private pages) and return to a peaceful life "as a farmer"; he succeeded in earning the lifetime devotion of one of the most lovable, supportive, devoted, and happy people he could ever hope to find.
 In Texas, Tom and Carolyn raised their own clan before retiring to be near their children and their families in Utah.
 They and "their allies" represent what families and friends are meant to be, and are themselves a national treasure.

 Tom and Carolyn had close, life-long friends who served in WWII, like Luther Bird (wife Bernice), who served in the WWII European theater and ended the war as a POW.
 Yet many other career-long colleagues had no knowledge of Dr. Cartwright's experience as a pilot and POW in Japan.
 Notable even amongst other stoic veterans, he rarely ever spoke of his historic war experiences but was very forthcoming when interviewed by news media whom he respected.
 With his seminal work in animal husbandry and genetics, and a book on ecological approach to livestock production, Dr. Cartwright was dedicated to a peaceful life, helping to feed the world.

 Tom Cartwright leaves a legacy of love to his family and friends.
 He earned respect and admiration from his colleagues, fellow faculty, and students for reasons that are so rich and varied that they depend upon who you ask.
 Tom and Carolyn were, in every sense of personal character, role models to everyone who knew them well.
-In contrast, it is unfortunate that many of the Pacific War POWs never fully recovered from the deprivations, humiliations and indignities of their extended and severe POW experiences.
+In contrast, it is unfortunate that many of the Pacific War POWs never fully recovered from the deprivations, humiliations and indignities of their extended and severe war experiences.